Inserting HTML at current Caret position

 End Sub

 Now, you can run the application.
-Lets say you have following text in your application and your caret is at the begining of the word 'awesome'.
+Say your document contains a client notice, and your caret is positioned immediately before the word 'deadline'.

 Last updated on May 14, 2026